 We have adopted a procedure permitted by Securities and Exchange Commission rules that is commonly referred to as "householding."
 Under this procedure, a single Proxy Statement and annual report are delivered to multiple stockholders sharing an address unless we receive contrary instructions from any stockholder at that address.
 We will continue to send a separate proxy card to each stockholder of record.
 We have adopted this procedure because we believe it reduces the volume of duplicate information stockholders receive and helps to reduce our printing and postage costs.
-A number of brokers with account holders who are Berry stockholders will be "householding" our proxy materials and annual reports as well
+A number of brokers with account holders who are Berry stockholders will be "householding" our proxy materials and annual reports as well.
 If, at any time, you no longer wish to participate in "householding" and would prefer to receive a separate Proxy Statement and annual report, or if you and other stockholders sharing your address are receiving multiple copies of the proxy materials and you would like to receive only a single copy of such materials in the future, please notify your broker if you hold your Berry shares through a broker, or notify us directly if you are a stockholder of record by contacting our Investor Relations Department by e-mail at ir@berryglobal.com or by phone at (812) 306-2964.
-We will send promptly additional copies of the relevant materials following receipt of a request for additional copies.
+We will send promptly additional copies.